 What Can I Use Instead of Canola Oil?

-While using a high burning oil such as Canola is great for the seasoning process, it is actually possible to use other things.
+While using a high-burning excess oil such as Canola oil is great for the seasoning process, it is actually possible to use other things.

-These other items can actually add some extra taste when you cook, which is always a huge plus side.
-You can maintain your grills as well as adding some great smoke flavor.
+These other items can actually add some extra taste when you cook, which is always a huge plus side if you have no canola oil.
+You can maintain your grills as well as add some great smoke flavor.

 The next time you’re grilling, grab your tongs and coat your grates with the following: